Microsoft names LinkedIn SVP Kevin Scott as CTO

 Scott will remain a part of LinkedIn’s executive management team in his new role, while reporting directly to CEO Satya Nadella.
 Prior to joining up with LinkedIn in 2011, Scott had been employed at a number of key tech companies, including two rounds with Google, the second of which came when the search giant giant picked up AdMob in 2011.

 He has also been associated with Pinterest and served as an Angel Investor to startups like LiveLoop, acquired by Microsoft in 2015.
+According to his shiny new Microsoft bio, Scott is also, “the co-inventor on several patents in the area of search and information extraction, and is the author or co-author of several publications on dynamic binary rewriting that collectively have been cited hundreds of times in other scholarly research.”

 Here’s Nadella on the promotion,